Here is the best and most beloved gelaterie in Rome…

 Top Location: Viale dei Colli Portuensi, 594

 Why: To understand Otaleg’s approach to gelato, just step into the store.
-It is fronted with their ‘laboratory’, their self-proclaimed soul.
+It is fronted with their “gelato laboratory,” the self-proclaimed soul of the gelateria.
 Otaleg also offers professional and amateur courses, from how to become a gelato connoisseur, to how to make gelato at home.

-Romeing Recommends: Choose the pure flavors; the hazelnut, pistachio, and almond are revelations.
-The seasonal fruit is biting in its freshness.
+Romeing Recommends: Choose simple, classic flavors; the hazelnut, pistachio, and almond are revelations.

 More Info: otaleg.com